 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 I design procedures in line with my responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 My procedures included the following:

-- enquiring of management and those charged with governance, including obtaining and reviewing supporting documentation relating to the Chief Constable of Gwent Police and the Gwent Police Pension Fund policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals and bias when calculating accounting estimates; and - obtaining an understanding of the Chief Constable of Gwent Police's framework of authority as well as other legal and regulatory frameworks that the Chief Constable of Gwent Police operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Chief Constable of Gwent Police

-In addition to the above, my procedures to respond to identified risks included the following:
+- enquiring of management and those charged with governance, including obtaining and reviewing supporting documentation relating to the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Group's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, I identified potential for fraud in the following areas: revenue recognition, posting of unusual journals and bias when calculating accounting estimates; - obtaining an understanding of the Police and Crime Commissioner for Gwent's framework of authority as well as other legal and regulatory frameworks that the Police and Crime Commissioner for Gwent operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Police and Crime Commissioner for Gwent - In addition to the above, my procedures to respond to identified risks included the following: - reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with relevant laws and regulations discussed above; - enquiring of management and the Joint Audit Committee about actual and potential litigation and claims; - · reading minutes of meetings of those charged with governance; - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business; and

-- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with relevant laws and regulations discussed above; - enquiring of management and the Joint Audit Committee about actual and potential litigation and claims; - reading minutes of meetings of those charged with governance; and - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business; and - I also communicated relevant identified laws and regulations and potential fraud risks to all audit team and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+I also communicated relevant identified laws and regulations and potential fraud risks to all audit team and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.

-The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the Chief Constable of Gwent Police and the Gwent Police Pension Fund's controls, and the nature, timing and extent of the audit procedures performed.
+The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Group's controls, and the nature, timing and extent of the audit procedures performed.